-Enjoy a warm welcome to Cooperstown & the Otsego County area with lunch at one of the region"s top dining spots.
+Enjoy a warm welcome to Cooperstown & the Otsego County area with lunch at one of the region's motorcoach-friendly and top dining options.

 Brooks" House of Bar-B-Q (1.5 – 2 hours)

-Home of the largest indoor charcoal barbecue pit in the East, this family-run New York dining institution is known for outstanding chicken, ribs, beef, steak and pulled pork.
+Home of the largest indoor charcoal barbecue pit in the East, this family-run New York dining institution is known for outstanding chicken, ribs, beef, steak, and pulled pork.
 Lighter fare includes hearty soups, salads, and vegetarian options.
 Groups of 30 - 90 guests can reserve the Roost Banquet Room, with spacious seating separate from the main restaurant.
-Off-site catering and take-away also available.
-Free, on -site parking.
+Off-site catering and takeaway options are also available.
+Free, on-site parking.

-Baseball Hall of Fame (1-3 hours) (Located on Main Street, across from lunch at Toscana)
+Baseball Hall of Fame & Museum (1-3 hours)

 Tour the ghostly galleries of the National Baseball Hall of Fame.
 This one-hour group tour begins in the famed Bullpen Theater, where baseball"s relationship to ghosts and horror is explained, followed by a guided gallery walk to learn about America"s most haunted baseball fields, then on to the Plaque Gallery where apparitions of some of baseball"s biggest heroes have been sighted.
 Haunted group tours are available by pre-arrangement.
 Drop off in the designated area in front of the Hall of Fame and bus parks in the Yellow Trolley Lot if not having lunch at Toscana, across the street.

 Contact: June Dolhun, Sales Manager, JDolhun@baseballhall.org, (607) 547-0250